Pigments, brushes and palette

 In Rembrandt’s workshop, numerous paintings were made in the 1640s that depict figures in fictitious frames, blurring the boundaries between pictorial space and reality.
 This theme also preoccupied Van Hoogstraten throughout his life – as evidenced by his work Old Man at the Window, which he painted in Vienna for Emperor Ferdinand III.

 Van Hoogstraten portrays different materials meticulously.
-Smooth colour transitions replicate wrinkled skin; highlights make the eyes glassy; sharp lines characterize frizzy beard hairs, while spots of colour dabbed, in other words pressed vertically, onto the surface convey the softness of the fur.
+Subtle colour transitions replicate wrinkled skin; highlights make the eyes glassy; sharp lines characterize frizzy beard hairs, while brushstrokes of different colours with relatively dry paint convey the softness of the fur.

-With bold white lines, Van Hoogstraten shows how the light is reflected by the metal frame of the bull’s eye glass panes.
+With bold lines in different shades of gray, Van Hoogstraten shows how the light is reflected by the metal frame of the bull’s eye glass panes.

 Shadows hinted at by black lines make Van Hoogstraten’s signature look as though it were actually carved into the hard stone.